The Private Wealth & Private Client Review: Gibraltar

-As noted earlier, Gibraltar companies are liable to pay tax at 10 per cent on the profits of income that accrues in or derives from Gibraltar.
-There is a limited exception in relation to utility companies that pay at a higher rate of 20 per cent (though telecommunications companies pay the lower 10 per cent tax on non-telecommunications income, such as data centres).
+As noted earlier, Gibraltar companies are liable to pay tax at a rate of 10 per cent on the profits of income that accrues in or derives from Gibraltar.
+There is a limited exception in relation to utility companies that pay at a higher rate of 20 per cent (although telecommunications companies pay the lower 10 per cent tax on non-telecommunications income, such as from data centres).

 Partnerships (both general and limited) are regarded as see-through for tax purposes.
 It is, therefore, the constituent partners (individual or corporate) that are assessed for tax.